bellflowerlactation/bellflower/services.md

 At the end of every visit, I will provide you with a medical bill that you can submit to your insurance company, however reimbursement is not guaranteed.

 I accept all major credit cards and HSA/FSA cards via [Square](https://squareup.com/us/en) where you can also [purchase a gift card](#)!
-When you [book an appointment](#) you will need to provide a credit card, but it won’t be charged until the time of your visit.
+When you [Book now](#) you will need to provide a credit card, but it won’t be charged until the time of your visit.

 __A $50 cancellation fee will be charged to your card if your appointment is cancelled with less than 24 hours notice.__